Shawon5030/History-Of-All-Programming-Language-/Python.md

 All current Python versions (since 3.7) support only operating systems that feature multithreading, by now supporting not nearly as many operating systems (dropping many outdated) than in the past.

 Other implementations
+All alternative implementations have at least slightly different semantic.
+For example, an alternative may include unordered dictionaries, in contrast to other current Python versions.
+As another example in the larger Python ecosystem, PyPy does not support the full C Python API.
+Alternative implementations include the following: